Queenxrypt/deleva/README.md

 `DELEVA_EXECUTION_DRY_RUN` defaults to `true` everywhere in this codebase.
-In `DRY_RUN`, the engine reads the real position, calls the real Almanak compiler, and simulates the first transaction leg for real against KeeperHub — but never calls execute. `LIVE` is the only mode that ever calls `KeeperHubClient.execute_contract_call`/`execute_and_wait`, and it is never flipped on by any code path — only by an operator explicitly setting the environment variable before the process starts.
+In `DRY_RUN`, the engine reads the real position, calls the real Almanak compiler, and simulates the first transaction leg for real against KeeperHub, but never calls execute. `LIVE` is the only mode that ever calls `KeeperHubClient.execute_contract_call`/`execute_and_wait`, and it is never flipped on by any code path; only an operator explicitly setting the environment variable before the process starts turns it on.
 The backend API never overrides this, and the frontend has no control that can flip it.

-### Demo mode

-`deleva/demo.py::run_local_demo()` runs a fully deterministic, three-cycle simulation (HEALTHY -> THRESHOLD_BREACHED -> HEALTHY) using a scripted position sequence and a fully mocked KeeperHub client — no network call is ever made.
-The one real component it exercises is Almanak: the `ActionBundle` in cycle 2 is genuinely compiled by the real IntentCompiler.
-Every demo transaction hash is prefixed `0xDEMO...` and is asserted (in tests) to never match the real proof hash.
-The frontend labels this mode explicitly wherever it appears.

 ### Known limitations (documented, not hidden)

-1. **Multi-leg timeout/resume is simplified.** If a KeeperHub execution times out mid-bundle, the engine records the pending `executionId` and resolves it (a single status check, not a blind retry) on the *next* cycle — but does not automatically resume and execute the remaining legs of that same bundle.
+1. **Multi-transaction execution recovery is simplified.** If a KeeperHub execution times out mid-bundle, the engine records the pending `executionId` and resolves it with a single status check on the *next* cycle, rather than automatically resuming and completing the remaining legs of that same bundle.
 The next cycle re-reads the position and decides fresh.
-This is safe (an ERC-20 approve is idempotent; a repay amount is bounded by real outstanding debt) but is not a full saga/resumption engine.
+This is safe (an ERC-20 approve is idempotent; a repay amount is bounded by real outstanding debt), but it is not a full saga/resumption engine.
+2. **Minimum deleverage size is configurable, not adaptive.**
-2. **The repay amount sizing** targets the strategy's `target_health_factor` but uses a fixed floor (`DELEVA_MIN_DELEVERAGE_AMOUNT`, default 10 USDC) to avoid dust transactions — it does not account for slippage, price movement between compile and execution, or gas cost optimization.
+   `DELEVA_MIN_DELEVERAGE_AMOUNT` (default 10 USDC) is a fixed floor used to avoid dust transactions.
+It does not account for slippage, price movement between compile and execution, or gas cost optimization.
-3. **Background monitoring is real.** `POST /api/engine/start` runs `MonitoringRunner` on a background thread inside the API process itself (`deleva/runner.py::start_in_background`) against the same `AutonomousEngine` instance every other route reads — this is what produced the autonomous proof transaction above, not the CLI.
-A dedicated `_cycle_lock` (added after the initial background-loop work) prevents a manual `run-once` call from ever racing an in-flight autonomous cycle, including one still finishing after `POST /api/engine/stop`.
-An unexpected cycle-level exception (e.g. a transient KeeperHub/network failure) degrades the loop — surfaced via `runner_error` in `/api/engine/status` — rather than silently killing it; it clears on the next successful cycle.
-The CLI's own `python -m deleva start` remains available as a separate, foreground loop against its own engine instance; the CLI and the API never share one running process.
-4. Per-asset token amounts (e.g. exact WETH collateral quantity) are not exposed — only Aave's own protocol-level USD-denominated aggregates.
+3. **Background monitoring runs inside the API process.**
+   `POST /api/engine/start` runs `MonitoringRunner` on a background thread inside the API process itself, not as a separate, dedicated worker or service.
+This is what produced the autonomous proof transaction above.
+   A CLI-only foreground loop (`python -m deleva start`) is also available, but the CLI and the API never share one running process.
+4. **Strategy scope is limited to Aave V3 deleveraging on Base.** DELEVA does not currently support other protocols, other chains, or other strategy types.

 ## Project structure